klange/toaruos/README.md

 ### Bootloader

-Mailine ToaruOS shipped with GRUB, which provided a multiboot-compatible ELF loader.
+Mainline ToaruOS shipped with GRUB, which provided a multiboot-compatible ELF loader.
 To that end, our native bootloader also implements multiboot.
 However, as writing a feature-complete bootloader is not a goal of this project, the native bootloader is very limited, supporting only ATAPI CDs on systems with El Torito "no-emulation" support.
-It is not guaranteed to work on real hardware, but has been tested in QEMU, Bochs, and VirtualBox.
+It is not guaranteed to work on real hardware, but has been tested in QEMU, Bochs, VirtualBox, and VMware Player.

 ### Userspace